EMendesS/public/README.md

 The [ESP32 Technical Reference Manual](https://www.espressif.com/sites/default/files/documentation/esp32_technical_reference_manual_en.pdf) provides detailed information about the chip's operation and also important data for configuring the hardware, in addition to its [Datasheet](https://www.mouser.ca/datasheet/2/891/esp32_datasheet_en-1223853.pdf).
 The design features chosen from the manufacturer's data will be discussed below.

 ### 1.3.4.1 COMUNICAÇÃO SPI
-Observe the figure below, with the spatial arrangement of the pins corresponding to the SPI communication available on the chip:
+Note the figure below, with the spatial arrangement of the pins corresponding to the SPI communication available on the chip:
 |!["SPI Pins"](https://github.com/EMendesS/Morpheus-V9/blob/MorpheusV9/Images/SPI_ORG_ESP32.png)|
 |:--:|
 | *Fig. 1: SPI Pins* |